-The Wine Curmudgeon’s wine buying guide
+Wine buying guide

 Buying wine is confusing to begin with, and it’s even more confusing because the industry wants it be confusing.
 Case in point: How many times have you read the back label, looking for information about what’s in the bottle, only to find something like: “complemented by currant and wild berry. …a hint of spice and anise. … earth tones are indicative of the mountain soil.”
 Yes, but what does the wine taste like?
+That’s not a very helpful wine buying guide.

 1. Alcohol levels.
 Federal law requires labels to list the alcohol level, though it’s sometimes in tiny type and difficult to see.
 The higher the level, the less sweet the wine.
 Generally, dry wines start at 12 percent alcohol.
 Higher alcohol wines, and especially higher alcohol whites, are less pleasant to drink and especially less pleasant if you aren’t having them with food.